CapstoneTeam3/StockPicker/README.md

   * Built a model to accurately predict the future closing price of a given stock, using Long Short Term Memory Neural net algorithm.
   * Achieved Mean Squared Error rating of just 0.00093063.

-Things i have learnt by completing this project:
+Things learnt by completing this project:
 * How to apply deep learning techniques: Long Short Term Memory Neural Network algorithms.
 * How to use keras-tensorflow library.
 * How to collect and preprocess given data.